Nganga: Central Africa

-Kongo nganga

 An English missionary describes how an nganga looks during his healing performance:

 This wild appearance was intended to create a frightening effect, or kimbulua in the Kongo language.
 The nganga's costume was often modeled on his nkisi.
 The act of putting on the costume was itself part of the performance; all participants were marked with red and white stripes, called makila, for protection.

 The "circles of white around the eyes" refer to mamoni lines (from the verb mona, to see).
 These lines purport to indicate the ability to see hidden sources of illness and evil.

 Yombe nganga often wore white masks, whose color represented the spirit of a deceased person.
 White was also associated with justice, order, truth, invulnerability, and insight: all virtues associated with the nganga.

 The nganga is instructed in the composition of the nkondi, perhaps in a dream, by a particular spirit.
 In one description of the banganga's process, the nganga then cuts down a tree for the wood that s/he will use to construct the nkondi.
 S/he then kills a chicken, which causes the death of a hunter who has been successful in killing game and whose captive soul subsequently animates the nkondi figure.
 Based on this process, Gell writes that the nkondi is a figure an index of cumulative agency, a "visible knot tying together an invisible skein of spatio-temporal relations" of which participants in the ritual are aware.

-In the Americas

-In Cuba, the term nganga refers to a certain creation made with an iron cauldron into which several items (such as bones and sticks) are placed.
-It also refers to the spirit of the dead that resides there.
-In Palo, it refers to an iron cauldron used to venerate the mpungo which can be used for magic and divination.